priyammaz/MyTorch/README.md

 Fused operations follow a simple idea, why not copy all the data once, do all the work there, and then copy back?
 And that is exactly what we do!
 Traditionally this meant writing Cuda Kernels, but you can get high performance GPU kernels pretty easily with [Triton](https://triton-lang.org/main/index.html)

 Triton is not too challenging to learn, it just needs some practice!
 I think my fused softmax at [```mytorch/nn/fused_ops/softmax.py```](mytorch/nn/fused_ops/softmax.py) is a great place to start, as you will see the differences immediately!

-### Code Inspiration!
-- Awesome implementation at [Autograd-from-Scratch](https://github.com/eduardoleao052/Autograd-from-scratch/tree/main) repository by [eduardoleao052](https://github.com/eduardoleao052)!
-- [MicroGrad](https://github.com/karpathy/micrograd) is a great place to get started!'
-- [nanoGPT](https://github.com/karpathy/nanoGPT/blob/master/train.py) is what much of the GPT2 scripts are based on!

 ### Plans for this Repo